TaranpreetKaur06/Marketing-Budget-Optimization/README.md

 However, businesses often struggle to determine:

-* Which channel generates the highest sales impact
+* Which channel contributes the most to sales
-* Which channel provides the best return on investment
+* Which marketing channel provides the highest return on investment
 * Which channels are underperforming
 * How future marketing budgets should be allocated efficiently

-This project aims to solve these problems using data-driven regression analysis.
+This project aims to solve these challenges using regression analysis and marketing effectiveness evaluation.

 ---